Financing Guide

 Term20–25 years

-MaintenanceIncluded — leasing company handles repairs
+MaintenanceIncluded — leasing company handles

 Tax creditsGo to leasing company (not you)

-End of termPurchase at fair market value, renew, or remove
+End of termPurchase, renew, or remove

-Selling your homeBuyer must assume lease or you buy out ($10K–$25K+)
+Selling your homeBuyer assumes lease or you buy out ($10K–$25K+)

 When a Lease Makes Sense

 For most Hawaii homeowners with tax liability, owning the system (cash or loan) delivers significantly better long-term value.
 Over 25 years, the total cost of a lease typically exceeds the cost of purchasing — and you build no equity.
-If you can claim the tax credits, ownership almost always wins.

-Power Purchase Agreement (PPA)
+Option 4: Power Purchase Agreement (PPA)

 A PPA is similar to a lease, but instead of a fixed monthly payment, you pay a per-kilowatt-hour rate for the electricity the system produces.
 The PPA provider owns and maintains the system.

-You payA per-kWh rate for electricity the system produces
+You payA per-kWh rate for electricity produced

 RateFixed — typically below HECO retail rate